 We all feel anxious or nervous in front of other people from time to time.
 That’s pretty natural.
 But for some folks, the idea of having to deal with people in social situations can be seriously debilitating – and at Christmas time, even more so.

-The general consensus in Australian culture is that Christmas should be a time of joy, sharing and connecting with the people most important to us.
+The general consensus is that Christmas should be a time of joy, sharing and connecting with the people most important to us.
 But for anyone who suffers from social anxiety, Christmas can be a time that strikes feelings of intense anxiety and dread.

 What is social anxiety?

 Social phobia, also known as social anxiety or Social Anxiety Disorder (SAD) affects around 10% of people and can be particularly intense during the festive season as we are exposed to more public events (i.e. work Christmas parties) and time with our extended families, some of whom might act as triggers for us.

 According to Beyond Blue “social phobia can be generalised into a fear of social situations, including: